 When an individual dies and a death certificate is filed with us, or we are otherwise notified of their death, we will revoke the POA Declaration on file.
-When an individual dies, a new POA Declaration must be established for the legal representative of the decedent and/or their estate.
-The legal representative of the estate, as established under the Probate Code, has authority to act on behalf of the estate pursuant to a valid will executed by the deceased, Letters of Testamentary, or Letters of Administration, court orders, or other documents establishing authority of the representative.
+A new POA Declaration may be established for the legal representative of the decedent and/or their estate.
+The legal representative of the decedent or their estate, as established under the Probate Code, has authority to act on behalf of the decedent or their estate pursuant to a valid will or Letters of Testamentary, or Letters of Administration, court orders, or other documents establishing authority of the representative.
 The representative of the estate must get a federal employer identification number (FEIN) from the IRS to identify the estate in any filings.

 I. Incapacity or Incompetency

-A POA Declaration is generally terminated if the taxpayer becomes incapacitated or incompetent.
-A new POA Declaration may be established for the legal representative of the incapacitated or incompetent taxpayer, if authorized on a durable power of attorney or letter of conservatorship indicating the authority conferred shall be exercisable notwithstanding subsequent incapacity or incompetency (or otherwise conforms to Probate Code Section 4124) was filed before January 1, 2018, then the POA relationship can continue beyond the incapacity or incompetency of the taxpayer.
+In general, a POA Declaration is terminated when FTB is notified that the taxpayer has become incapacitated or incompetent.
+A new POA Declaration may be established for the legal representative of the incapacitated or incompetent taxpayer, if authorized on a durable power of attorney or letter of conservatorship.
+However, if the POA Declaration was originally established with a durable power of attorney before January 1, 2018, then the POA Declaration will not be terminated.
 If such a durable power of attorney or letter of conservatorship was filed on or after January 1, 2018, then the POA Declaration will expire at the six year expiration and a new form FTB 3520-PIT will need to be filed to extend the relationship.

 If you are filing form FTB 3520-PIT on behalf of a minor, you must attach a birth certificate, custody agreement, court order, and/or any documentation that establishes authority to act on behalf of the minor.